JackWink/tweakable/README.md

 - 6/23: Preferences generated at compile time, still no injection, and Android Studio is not a fan.
 - 6/23: Android studio has warmed up to the annotation processor
 - 6/23: Preferences are injected now, but only on opening/closing of 'TweaksFragment', need to fix.
+- 6/27: Preferences are injected on init, library supports strings and boolean types, preferences are updated as they change.